- What We Do

 - Most attorneys provide need-based services

-What this means is that your best bet at capturing new clients when they need you is through search engine optimization (SEO) for attorneys.
+What this means—and which brings us to the second strategy—is that your best bet at capturing new clients when they need you is through search engine optimization (SEO) for attorneys.

 Compared to the first month, SEO helped this lawyer increase organic visits by: